swimmingly/yodrew.github.io/_pages/darkness-conjecture/hygiene-notes.md

 ##### background

-Hygiene is from the Greek, <em>hygieia</em> meaning health.
+Hygiene is from the Greek, _hygieia_, meaning health.
 Hygieia is also the Greek goddess of health, who cared for the well-being of the body and the soul.

 In English, hygiene means a condition or practice conducive to the preservation of health.
 In common usage, hygiene means vigilant cleanliness and the use of safety equipment in protection against from a hostile world.
 By contrast, Natural Hygiene full expresses hygiene's meaning in harmony with a benevolent world.